SkyTrain (Vancouver): Bombardier Innovia Metro 300 (ART Mark III) fleet

 The Bombardier ART model has undergone several redesigns from the original UTDC ICTS model, and the Mark II design has been updated by Bombardier, with this newest offering being the Innovia Metro 300.
 Dimensions are similar to the Mark II, with capacity improvements offered over the outgoing model through redesigned car layout.
 TransLink ordered 28 Mark III cars, which began delivery in 2015, and went into service beginning in August 2016.
 The vehicles appear sleeker, with larger windows on the sides of the train, and redesigned windows and headlights on the ends of the cars.
 The interior is largely similar to the second generation of Mark II cars, with the some seats removed to better accommodate bicycles and strollers.
 TransLink has claimed that the interior of the Mark III offers better sound and heat insulation.
 TransLink ordered the cars for the Evergreen Extension in a 4-car articulated configuration, with two centre cars, to allow full-length train movements by passengers.
 However, due to a shortage of trains, the Mark IIIs are being used on the Expo Line, while 2-car Innovia 200 (Mk2) serve the Millennium Line.
 On December 16, 2016, TransLink ordered 28 more Mark III cars, bringing the total of Mark III cars to 56 by the end of 2019.
 On February 22, 2018, TransLink announced a further order of 28 Mark III cars, which will bring the total number of Mark III cars to 84 once all trains are in service by the end of 2020.

+Alstom Mark V fleet

+In 2020, TransLink ordered 205 new trains for $723 million.
+This was done in anticipation of the opening of the Millennium Line's Broadway extension and to replace the aging Mark I trains.
+Alstom, which bought Bombardier Transportation in January 2021, was contracted to build the Mark V trainsets.
+These trains come in sets of five cars, and they share a similar design to the Mark III trains.
+They are the longest trains in the system at 85 m long.
+Some new features include a new seating layout, replacing the LED signs used in second-generation Mark II and Mark III trains, LCD displays above the doorways, new door indicator lights, wider aisles for more standing space, more flex areas for wheelchairs, bikes, strollers, leaning pads, and improved HVAC.
+Some other notable features include the addition of Indigenous artwork decorating the interiors and the return of the "driver's seat" at each train end, last seen in the Mark II models.
+Initial testing for Mark V trains on the SkyTrain network began in March 2025 during non-peak hours to assess safety and reliability and revenue service for the trains began that July.